 The DevAddr and some other parameters (like RX1 Delay) are hardcoded for ABP devices.
-If you do not re-program the device to change these values, you can migrate it to The Things Stack without its security keys, network parameters, etc. which basically means you are migrating it without its active session.
+If you do not re-program the device to change these values, you can migrate it to The Things Stack using the migration tool without its security keys, network parameters, etc. without its active session.

 If you want your end device traffic to be routed via Packet Broker to The Things Stack, the DevAddr must be routable by the Packet Broker and the RX1 Delay value must be 5 seconds.
 Note that the DevAddr is routable only if you are using The Things Industries V2 (SaaS) and migrating to The Things Stack Cloud, and even that is being achieved only on customer request by contacting The Things Industries support.

 If you are not migrating from The Things Industries V2 (SaaS) to The Things Stack Cloud, Packet Broker will not be able to route your ABP device’s traffic properly, so you will have to migrate your gateway to The Things Stack too.
-Be aware that in this case, even if you do migrate your gateway, you could still be experiencing latency issues if your gateway has a high latency backhaul.
+Be aware that in this case the RX1 Delay value of 1 second is persisted, and even if you do migrate your gateway, you could still be experiencing latency issues if your gateway has a high latency backhaul.

-If you re-program the device, you will have to follow the Migrate using the Console guide.
+In case you are able to re-program your ABP device, you will have to follow the Migrate using the Console guide.
 The reason for this is that when you re-program your ABP device, its DevAddr and other parameters will no longer match the device description stored in V2, so you will not be able to export the current device description using the

 Export a Single End Device